Parkwood — tract homes in Dublin (1962)

 With a clever mix of architectural flair, country club perks, and modern financing options, Parkwood raised more than just roofs—it raised the bar for what suburban living could be.

-Map of the Parkwood neighborhood in Dublin, California.
+Annotated aerial map of the Parkwood neighborhood in Dublin, California.
+Base imagery from Google Maps.

 The location was smart.
 Alcosta Boulevard, newly opened in 1961, led directly to the San Ramon Country Club, a freshly minted hotspot for golf, socializing, and suburban prestige.
 Monarch saw an opportunity—and leaned into it.